ricmac/Cybercultural/src/pages/wdh-timeline.md

 ---
-title: "WDH Timeline"
+title: WDH Timeline
+permalink: /wdh/timeline.html
-description: "Timeline of 1990s web development history."
+description: Timeline of 1990s web development history
-date: 2021-01-05
-permalink: "p/wdh-timeline/"
-tags: ['WDH']
+layout: page
 ---
 This page is a straight chronology of web development history.
 Almost every post published on WDH was focused on a specific year, so you can read through them year-by-year if you wish.

-There is also a [topical index](/p/wdh-index/), if you prefer that approach.
+There is also a [topical index](/wdh/topics.html), if you prefer that approach.

 Pre-History
 -----------